viresh-ratnakar/exolve/README.md

 ```

 ## exolve-width, exolve-height
-The width and height of the puzzle--i.e., how many squares across and how many
+The width and height of the puzzle—i.e., how many squares across and how many
 squares down is the crossword grid.
 Example:
 ```
   exolve-width: 15